f-schi/SprayLearnWait/README.md

 # Code Submission - Bachelor Thesis Frederick Schindlegger

-Welcome to the repository for my Bachelor's thesis on the topic of **Data Efficient Routing in Opportunistic Networks based on mobility prediction and reinforcement learning**.
-I have developed the routing protocol *SprayLearnWait* for use in opportunistic networks.
+Welcome to the repository for my Bachelor's thesis on the topic of **Data Efficient Routing in Opportunistic Networks based on mobility prediction and reinforcement learning**, for which I have developed the opportunistic routing protocol *SprayLearnWait*.
 This repository contains the implementation and embedding of the protocol in the ONE simulator, the reports of the conducted simulation series, and their analysis.

 ## Navigation
 Here is a brief overview of the structure of this repository: